Bin-Cao/SimXRD/README.md

 ## data source
 The dataset, containing 119,569*30 data of XRD spectra and chemical composition, is retrieved from the [Materials Project (MP) database](https://materialsproject.org) and simulated by [WPEM](https://github.com/WPEM)

-## cite
-Cao, B. (2024). **SimXRDdb: X-ray diffraction simulation spectra database.** Retrieved from https://github.com/Bin-Cao/SimXRD.

-## contributing
-Contribution and suggestions are always welcome.
-In addition, we are also looking for research collaborations.
-You can submit issues for suggestions, questions, bugs, and feature requests, or submit pull requests to contribute directly.
-You can also contact the authors for research collaboration.

 ## db2xrd
 ``` javascript